KitwareMedical/UTM/README.md

 The analysis pipeline contains an optimal transport feature extraction step and can perform VBM and TBM with and without optimal transport features.
-The scripts perform preprocessing, feature extraction and different statistical model.
+The scripts perform preprocessing, feature extraction, analysis and visualization.

 The scripts perform feature extraction using:
 - Standard and modified VBM approaches